UFC Fight Night: Werdum vs. Volkov: Predictions & Analysis

 A few statistical edges stand out.
 Henry throws significantly more leather — a 6.2 sig. strike per minute gap.
 Henry is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Dawodu has tighter striking defense, making opponents miss more often.

-**The Pick: Hakeem Dawodu over Danny Henry.** We're leaning Dawodu here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Henry at 28% implied while our model sees 34% — a 6-point disagreement that could signal value.
+The Pick: Hakeem Dawodu over Danny Henry.
+The model gives Dawodu a slight nod at 64% — this could easily go either way.
+Notably, the betting market has Henry at 28% implied while our model sees 36% — a 8-point disagreement that could signal value.

 Paul Craig vs Magomed Ankalaev